If you want to run in the summer when it’s hot and humid, grab this gear to make things a little more pleasant (and safe!).

 A non-negotiable, truly.
 I love this one by Nathan (pictured below).
 It holds 18oz and has a great hand strap so you don’t have to grip it the entire time.
 I don’t wear water bottle belts often, mostly because I don’t love how they feel, but many other runners LOVE them.
 (Backcountry has a good variety of hydration belt styles.)
 Water is the single most essential thing to carry with you on a hot run, so whether it’s a hand held bottle, a belt or a vest, make sure you carry something.
 OR, plan to stop a few times along the way for water.

-And if you can plan your running route to pass a water fountain, refill your water bottle mid-run.
-Even on 4-6 mile runs, I usually empty mine in the summer, drinking all the water before I’m home.
-If you’re training for a (likely virtual) fall marathon, and are logging lots of miles, a water refill stop is mandatory.
+If you can plan your running route to pass a water fountain, refill your water bottle mid-run.
+Even on 4-6 mile runs in the summer, I usually drink my entire water bottle before I’m home so a refill is nice.
+If you’re training for a fall marathon, and are logging lots of miles, a water refill stop is mandatory.
 If there isn’t a water fountain on your route and you’re doing a longer run, circle back to your house or car to refill.
-(Remember, many water fountains are turned off right now because of COVID.)
 Grabbing a fresh ice-cold water bottle mid-run from your car or inside your front door is always extra nice during summer training!

 I put a Nuun tablet in my water bottle for all summer runs (in addition to lots of ice!)
 These electrolyte tablets are a blend of sodium, potassium, magnesium, calcium, and sodium bicarbonate.
 Electrolytes are especially key in the summer months to help regulate nerve and muscle function and maintain your water balance.
 Unfortunately, most sports drinks are full of sugar and while Gatorade and other similar sports drinks still provide electrolytes, they wreck my gut.
 Nuun tablets give the benefit of a traditional sports drink but Nuun isn’t loaded with sugar, taste MUCH better and don’t leave my gut feeling like it got massaged by sandpaper.
 Pink Lemonade and Citrus Fruit are my favorite Nuun flavors.

-You’ve GOT to keep the sun off your face to help keep you cool, but I find that hats are too hot for me since they can trap heat.
+Keeping the sun off your face will help keep you cool (and help prevent signs of aging!), but I find that hats are too hot for me since they can trap heat.
 I like wearing a visor for more breathability while still getting protection from the sun.
 (I have this visor.)
 I’ve heard some people soak their hats or visors in ice water or freeze them before a run to help keep them cool.
 Genius!

-I’ve talked about these Goodr Sunglasses so many times because they’re the best running sunglasses I’ve ever used.
+I’ve talked about these Goodr Sunglasses so many times because they’re the best running sunglasses ever.
 They don’t slip (even when I’m absolutely SOAKED in sweat), they aren’t too tight, they come in a million different colors and they’re only $25-$35.
-I love my hot pink ones, but I also have them in green, orange, white, blue and black.
+I love my hot pink ones, but I also have them in green, white, blue and black.

-For spring, fall and winter running, I like my Oiselle Pocket Joggers, but in the humid heat, they’re just too heavy.
-(If you live in a climate with cooler mornings, they’re worth trying!)
-I’ve been running in the Align Shorts 6″ recently and they’ve been amazing.
+For spring, fall and winter running (and the Peloton), I like my Fast and Free leggings, but in the humid heat, they’re just too hot.
+If you live in a climate with cooler mornings, they’re worth trying.
+I HAVE to wear shorts in North Carolina in the summer though.
+For the hot months, I’ve been running in the Align Shorts 6″ and they’ve been amazing.
 They’re so lightweight and I feel like I’m barely wearing anything.
-They work GREAT for pregnancy, but they don’t have a lot of pocket storage.
-When I’m not pregnant I love the Lululemon Fast & Free shorts since they have pockets or the Lululemon Speed Up shorts.
-I also love the Oiselle Light Lux tanks and the Lululemon Swifty Tank, both when pregnant and not!

-I chafe a lot more in the summer, and even more when pregnant!
+I chafe a lot more in the summer.
 Aside from wearing fitted shorts to help protect my poor inner thighs, I have to use Body Glide before every run.
 I also tend to chafe at my bra line (front and back) so I apply it there as well.

 Frozen Towel for Post-Run